simbleau/simbleau.github.io/_posts/2023-11-20-using-vello-for-video-games.md

 Eventually I settled on tessellation as a decent proxy for physics.
 The technique is quite simple in concept.

-First, curves as flattened into line segments with configurable accuracy (aka *"tolerance"*).
+First, curves are flattened into line segments with configurable accuracy (aka *"tolerance"*).

 ![Tessellation](/assets/Flattening.svg)